sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/security/settings.md

 ## Customizing OTLP Authentication Password

-If needed, you can update the password of the **OpenTelemetry Collector**'s `OTLP gRPC Receiver`.
-After you update the password, the `OTLP gRPC Receiver` will authenticate any received request using your new password.
+You can use your own paswword to have the `OTLP gRPC Receiver` authenticate any incoming request.

 ### Prerequisites

-- Have access to the `htpasswd` tool.
+Access to the `htpasswd` tool:

 - On a Linux system, you can install the `httpd-tools` package.
 - On a Windows system, the `htpasswd` utility is embedded in one of the packages listed in the [*Downloading Apache for Windows*](https://httpd.apache.org/docs/2.4/platform/windows.html#down) page.

 ### Procedure